Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Why is this camera the best?

-It is a water-resistant action camera with a dual screen, which is why it’s my best camera pick for the year.
+It is a water-resistant action camera with a dual screen, so it’s my best camera pick for the year.

 It offers a few features that make it stand out from other cameras.